 Customer Macie Decouto was eager to try the dessert taco — a waffle folded into the shape of a taco.
 But there is no carne asada here, these tacos are filled with stuff like ice cream, gummy bears, sprinkles, chocolate chunks, and toasted marshmallows.

 “I’m always down for a dessert taco,” Decouto said.
 “That sounds so good.”

-Dessert tacos will come in 10 flavors, including the “Unicorn” that has birthday cake ice cream, whip cream, marshmallows, unicorn sprinkles and a candy horn.
-There is also the “Clovis Cowboy” that is loaded with peanut butter cup ice cream, topped with whip, tiger butter bark, Cocoa Puffs, toasted nuts and chocolate drizzle.
+Dessert tacos will come in 10 flavors, including the “Unicorn” that has birthday cake ice cream, whipped cream, marshmallows, unicorn sprinkles and a candy horn.
+There is also the “Clovis Cowboy” that is loaded with peanut butter cup ice cream, topped with whipped cream, tiger butter bark, Cocoa Puffs, toasted nuts and chocolate drizzle.

 Dunston’s cakes are also expected to be a hot item.
 The cake flavors include chocolate raspberry, marble swirl, and regular vanilla cake filled with butter cream and sprinkles.
 There will be a total of 12 flavors.